SimonMoynihan33/Ball-Knowledge-Quiz/README.md

 ## Why

 Why did I choose this topic?
 Soccer as a sport is very close to me.
 It has truly helped me through tougher times in life as an escape, and I believe many people can resonate with that.
-I watch, and play, as much as I can today and it's often to high point of my day.
+I watch, and play, as much as I can today and it's often the high point of my day.
 It's the beautiful game.

 ## Table of Contents